A guide to forest bathing: how trees can make us feel better

 Trees really are marvellous.
 They’re our oxygen-breathing, soil-protecting, sunlight-absorbing, carbon-removing friends in fighting the climate crisis.
 That’s why we’ve committed to planting around 900,000 over the coming year with the Woodland Trust and I Dig Trees.

-But to mark this year’s World Mental Health Day (10 October) we’ve found yet another reason to love trees.
-Recent research has shown short jaunts to surround oneself with trees in woods and forests can do wonders for mental wellbeing and physical health.
+And the reasons to love trees don’t stop there.
+Recent research has shown that short jaunts to surround oneself with trees in woods and forests (also known as ‘forest bathing’) can do wonders for mental, emotional and physical health.
 And not just for adults.
 Our recent study found that planting more trees is also a win for the mental wellbeing of children too.

 Modern life is fast-paced and can feel draining, sometimes.
 Even to the most positive of people.
 More than ever, it’s important that we give ourselves time to unwind with activities that can nourish and restore us.
 So we’re absolutely chuffed to see evidence that forest visits can help you recover from stress, as well as improving your mood, focus, and energy-levels, alongside all kinds of physiological benefits.

-Plug in some headphones, hit play, and enjoy a moment to be mindful.
-Take some deep breaths and immerse yourself in our virtual forest...
+So before we tell you all about forest bathing and how you can start doing it - plug in some headphones, hit play, and enjoy a moment to be mindful.
+Take some deep breaths and immerse yourself in our virtual forests...